-This extremely sentimental saga told of the poor-but-happy and wholesome backwoods pioneer family headed by John (Ralph Waite) and Olivia (Michael Learned) Walton who operate a sawmill in Jefferson County in the Blue Ridge Mountains of Virginia during the Depression of the 1930s.
+This extremely sentimental saga told of the poor-but-happy and wholesome backwoods pioneer family headed by John (Ralph Waite) and Olivia (Michael Learned) Walton, who own a sawmill in Jefferson County in the Blue Ridge Mountains of Virginia during the Depression of the 1930s.

 John and Olivia had seven children and lived in a house on Waltons’ Mountain that they shared with John’s parents, Grandpa Zeb (Zebulon) Walton (Will Geer) and Grandma Esther Walton (Ellen Corby).

-The tale is told through the eyes of the eldest son, John Boy Walton (Richard Thomas), who keeps a journal about his family and aspires to be a novelist.
+The tale was told through the eyes of the eldest son, John Boy Walton (Richard Thomas), who kept a journal about his family and aspired to be a novelist.

 He attended Boatwright University and established his own newspaper, the Blue Ridge Chronicle.

-Mary Ellen, the oldest girl, became a nursing student and married Dr Curtis Willard (Tom Bower).
+Mary Ellen, the oldest girl (Judy Norton), became a nursing student and married Dr Curtis Willard (Tom Bower).
 They had a son they named John Curtis Walton Willard.
-Their marriage later fell apart and Mary Ellen dated and later wed Arlington (“Jonesy”) Westcott (Richard Gilliland).
+Their marriage later fell apart, and Mary Ellen dated and later wed Arlington (“Jonesy”) Westcott (Richard Gilliland).

-Jason (Jon Walmsley) studied at the Clyneburg Conservatory and played with the Bobby Bigelow and His Hayseed Gang band.
+Jason (Jon Walmsley) studied at the Clyneburg Conservatory and played with Bobby Bigelow and His Hayseed Gang band.
 He also played in a band called the Rhythm Kings and sang with the WQSR (radio) Gospelites.
-He had an after school job at the Jarvis Used Car Lot and worked as a musician (playing the guitar) at the Dew Drop Inn.
+He had an after-school job at the Jarvis Used Car Lot and worked as a musician (playing the guitar) at the Dew Drop Inn.